alvarobartt/investpy/README.md

 * **Retrieve the recent data of a stock**: it retrieves the historical data from a stock from the last month.
 The function also checks if the introduced equity name is correct and then retrieves the data.
 ```
-import investing_scrapper as ivs
+import investpy as ivs

 df = ivs.get_recent_data('bbva')
 ```

 * **Retrieve the historical data of a stock from a specific range of time**: it retrieves the historical data from a stock from a range of time between the start date and the end date, specified in dd/mm/YY format.
 This function also checks is the introduced equity name is correct and then retrieves the data.
 ```
-import investing_scrapper as ivs
+import investpy as ivs

 df = ivs.get_historical_data('bbva', '10/10/2018', '10/12/2018')
 ```